KalpitChoudhari/codexponent/_posts/2023-06-19-redis-cluster.md

 ---
 layout: post
-title:  "Rails 7 excluding on ActiveRecord::Relation"
+title:  "Migrating from an Unencrypted Redis Cluster to an Encrypted Redis Cluster"
 author: Mayuresh
 categories: [ Redis ]
 image: assets/images/redis.png
 ---

-# **Migrating from an Unencrypted Redis Cluster to an Encrypted Redis Cluster**

 AWS provides two types of encryption for Redis clusters: at-rest encryption and in-transit encryption.
 Let's explore what each of these means and how to migrate your Redis cluster to enable encryption.